 And she did --- but only to tweak her knee once more in the Diamonds' opening-round playoff game against the Austin Outlaws.

 Bushman has been missed throughout her absences, but the Diamonds have still fared well without her quarterbacking talents -- just not particularly through the air is all.
-Her backup, Odessa Jenkins, is more of a runner.
+Her backup, Odessa Jenkins, is more of a mobile quarterback.
 She rushed for ten touchdowns this season and was even named the WFA's American Conference Most Valuable Player for 2013.